yasmeenustad/ML-Housing-Habitability-Project/README.md

 3. mean_absolute_error =  7.225712659162546
 4. root_mean_absolute_error =  8.976542483429117

-After creating model (i.e., Linear Regression Model) got Root mean square error as 8.9 which is equal to 9, that is the Accuracy score is 91%.
-So the model is very good.
+After creating model (i.e., Linear Regression Model) got R2_Score as 0.59524 which is equal to 0.6, which means our model is neither bad nor the perfectly good model, but it is a good model.

 ("Linear regression is a simple but powerful machine learning algorithm that predicts a numeric value based on one or more input variables.")